 Bethany is a Vermont singer/songwriter whose music captures some of the timeless concepts surrounding love and loss through the eyes of a young adult.
-Bethany enjoys playing out mostly in greater Chittenden and Franklin County areas.
+She enjoys playing out mostly in greater Chittenden and Franklin County areas.
 Her passion for performing means you’re as likely to see her playing at a coffee house or local bar as you are at a benefit, a fair, or a grocery store.
 Bethany is known for her soulful, fluttering melodies that have often been said to be inspired by Joni Mitchell.

 Bethany finished recording her first EP, "I'll Tell You" in 2015.
 The songs are straight acoustic guitar and vocals, all completed in one take.
 These raw recordings give the songs a genuine, intimate feel.